How to bridge Grade Level Gaps in our Rural Learners?

-One of the most talked about gap areas when it comes to our government schools is that the children are not at their grade level.
-What this means is that a child in grade 5 is not able to read words that a Grade 2 child should be able to.
-Similarly, a grade 6 child may not be able to solve mathematical problems that probably a Grade 3 child should be able to.
+What’s one the most talked about gap areas when it comes to our government schools?
+It is that the children are not at their grade level.
+What this means is that a child in grade 5 is not able to read words that a Grade 2 should be able to.
+Similarly, a grade 6 child may not be able to solve mathematical problems that probably a Grade 3 child would.
 And yet every year, children are being promoted to the next grade.

 There are multiple reports that concur the above.
 A simple Google search will tell you that.

-The issue is, as the child keeps progressing through the grades with a lack of understanding of the basic concepts, his/her ability to comprehend complexities of the same concepts in higher grades keeps going down.
-And therefore the child begins to lag behind academically eventually reaching a stage of frustration and stress resulting in drop-out or passing out of the primary school with limited skills to cope up with what the secondary school or higher education has to offer.
+This occurs as the child keeps progressing through the grades with a lack of understanding of the basic concepts.
+His/her ability to comprehend complexities of the same concepts in higher grades keeps going down.
+And therefore the child begins to lag behind academically.
+They eventually reach a stage of frustration and stress resulting in drop-out or passing out of the primary school.
+They end up with limited skills to cope up with what the secondary school or higher education has to offer.

 Why is this even happening?

 It is not a complex issue if you so imagine it to be.
 Let us help you understand that with a very simple example.

 Imagine you are a class 2 child appearing for a Math exam.
 Say out of 100, you score 65.
 Now, you have the marks to pass grade 2 and proceed to grade 3.
 And so you proceed.
 However, no one has addressed why you did not get the remaining 35 marks.
 Was it about careless mistakes or simply lack of conceptual clarity or may be a mix of both.
 Because, we haven’t addressed this gap for you, when you move to Grade 3, the gap only increases.
 As you keep moving up the grades, the gap keeps on increasing eventually making you feel disinterested towards learning itself.